BOATING on ARROW LAKES

 .
 This community with no services has many cottages and a few permanent residents.
 The gravel road access is good.
 Across the lake is the beautiful rail trail, the start of the Kettle Valley Railway rail trail that starts at Castlegar and ends in Hope, BC.
 It climbs steadily from Castlegar, has several nice trestles and after turning south goes through a kilometre-long tunnel.

-History.
 Originally an Indian camping ground, it was born in 1896 when ES Topping and the 3 Petersen brothers of Trail, lured by mineral deposits, purchased 1,800 acres.
-In 1898 with the construction of the railway across the lake, a boom started.
+In 1898, with the construction of the railway across the lake, a boom started.
 The Bates brothers built the Grand View Hotel and Mrs. Luxton’s bakery turned out 1.000 loaves a day for Brooklyn.
 Sporadic mining, farming, and cutting cordwood for Arrow Lakes stern wheel steamers provided some work.
 In 1907, a school opened with 10 students.
 In 1912, a group of Mennonites built a church.
 But little change occurred, as for over 50 years it was accessible only by water.
 Finally, a road was built in 1954 but it was only a few years before it flooded too.

 Tulip Creek Falls.

-109km – south.
+109km – north.
 N49°21.82’ E117°55.80’.
 This is a gorgeous waterfall a short walk from the beach.

 Tulip Creek Falls